 About the Program

 Shelby Humane is a leader on important issues facing the people of Central Alabama.
-Shelby SafePet provides services to 20 Alabama Counties: Bibb, Blount, Cherokee, Clay, Coosa, Dekalb, Fayette, Hale, Jackson, Jefferson, Lamar, Limestone, Madison, Marshall, Morgan, Pickens, Shelby, St. Clair and Walker.
+Shelby SafePet provides services to 20 Alabama Counties: Bibb, Blount, Cherokee, Clay, Coosa, Dekalb, Fayette, Hale, Jackson, Jefferson, Lamar, Limestone, Madison, Marshall, Morgan, Pickens, Shelby, St. Clair, Tuscaloosa, and Walker.
 We launched Shelby SafePet in May 2018.
-This new program assists survivors of domestic violence by partnering with organizations that provide emergency shelter, and by creating a network of veterinarians and volunteers to care for animals while survivors find the support they need.
+This program assists survivors of domestic violence by partnering with organizations that provide emergency shelter, and by creating a network of veterinarians and volunteers to care for animals while survivors find the support they need.
 This will all be done at no cost to families until they are reunited with their pets.

 IDENTIFYING THE PROBLEM

 One in four women in America experiences domestic violence in her lifetime.
 Domestic violence knows no racial, ethnic, religious, or economic boundaries, but occurs throughout every sector of society.
 The 2018 Domestic Violence in Alabama Report finds that domestic violence was indicated in 4,207 violent offenses that year: 28 homicides, 265 rapes, 106 robberies and 3,808 aggravated assaults.